-1. Start by browning your beef in a large heavy-bottomed Dutch oven or saucepot set over medium-high heat.
-Sprinkle with salt and pepper, to season and break into smaller pieces as it cooks.
-Once cooked, transfer beef to a fine-mesh strainer set over a large bowl to drain.
-Set aside.
+1. Brown the beef in a large pot or heavy-bottomed Dutch oven.
+Sprinkle with salt and pepper and break the meat into smaller pieces as it cooks.
+Once cooked, transfer the beef to a fine-mesh strainer set over a large bowl to drain and set aside.

-2. In the same pot cook your onion in a little bit of olive oil.
-This will take several minutes as we don’t want to char the onions.
-Low and slow for 5 minutes or so delivers the best results.
+2. Return the pot to medium heat and sauté the onion in a little bit of olive oil.
+Cook the onion low and slow for about 5 minutes.
 Toss in the garlic and cook until fragrant, approximately 30 seconds.

-4. Add your cooked ground beef back to the pot and reduce heat to low.
+4. Add the ground beef back to the pot and reduce the heat to low.
 Cover and allow the soup to simmer for 10-15 minutes.

-6. Finally, season your soup with additional salt and pepper, to taste.
+6. Finally, season with additional salt and black pepper to taste.
 Serve each bowl with a scoop or two of cooked elbow macaroni noodles and fresh chopped parsley, if desired.

 Can you Freeze Hamburger Soup?

-If you try making this Beef and Macaroni Soup Recipe, please leave me a comment and let me know!
+If you try making this Hamburger Soup Recipe, please leave me a comment and let me know!
 I always love to hear your thoughts.

 - 1.5 lbs lean ground beef